Rational Curves on Del Pezzo Manifolds: Interpolating points on a genus one curve

-We will analyze the incidence correspondence between $m$-tuples of points on $X$ and rational curves containing them, as described in the introduction.
-In the stable map compactification, the correspondence translates as the evaluation map $\text{ev}:\overline{M}_{0,m}(X,\beta) \to X^m$.
+Recall from the introduction that we want to analyze the incidence correspondence between $m$-tuples of points on $X$ and rational curves containing them.
+In the stable map compactification, the correspondence translates naturally as the evaluation map $\text{ev}:\overline{\mathcal M}_{0,m}(X,\beta) \to X^m$.
 Roughly, the evaluation map is dominant if and only if it is possible to interpolate $m$ general points on $X$ with a rational curve of class $\beta$.
-This is expected to happen when $\text{vdim }\overline{M}_{0,m}(X,\beta) \geq \dim X^m$, or equivalently,
+This is expected to happen when $\text{vdim }\overline{\mathcal M}_{0,m}(X,\beta) \geq \dim X^m$, or equivalently,

-since $\text{vdim }\overline{M}_{0,m}(X,\beta) = \dim X -(K_X \cdot \beta) + m - 3$, so the largest integer $m = m_{\text{max}}$ for which the inequality $(2.1)$ holds is
+since $\text{vdim }\overline{\mathcal M}_{0,m}(X,\beta) = \dim X -(K_X \cdot \beta) + m - 3$, so the largest integer $m = m_{\text{max}}$ for which the inequality $(4.1)$ holds is

 Before outlining the approach, we introduce some notation.